Garbaz/bachelor-thesis/thesis/draft.md

 ### Condition Statement

-While the core semantics of probabilistic programs are fully described by the addition of sample and observe statements, in practice we often times don't just want to observe some value from some distribution, but rather want to put a hard condition on what executions should produce valid samples, and what shouldn't.
+While the core semantics of probabilistic programs are fully described by the addition of sample and observe statements, in practice we often times don't just want to observe some value from some distribution, but rather want to put a hard constraint on what executions should produce valid samples, and what shouldn't.
 A condition statements allows us to do just that.
 It checks whether some arbitrary boolean expression evaluates to $\text{true}$, and if it doesn't, the likelihood of the whole execution is set to $0$.
 Otherwise, it does nothing.

 Just like with the observe statment, the condition statement doesn't interfer at all with the regular execution of the program, but rather only affects the calculation of the total likelihood.
 So in the end, even if the expression inside a condition statement evaluates to $\text{false}$, the function will continue as normal and still return a value as normal, but the associated likelihood is $0$.